-which is used
+which is used for System

-for System

-File Checker

-(SFC) and
+File Checker (SFC) and

-contents of

-the system
+contents of the system

 dll cache dir-

-ectory are

-rebuilt by
+ectory are rebuilt by

 using SFC.

 %SystemRoot%\SYSTEM32\dllCache Root folder of quorum_device MSCS Used for Microsoft Cluster Server. perf?00?.dat Performance perf?00?.bak data used by the Windows %SystemRoot%\SYSTEM32\ CATROOT performance Userd for Windows File Pro- tection (WFP) records digital sig- natures of the oper- ating sys- tem installs (such as DLL, EXE, SYS, OCX, and so on) to protect them from deletion or from replace- ment by older ver- sions. %SystemRoot%\inetsrv\ metabase.bin Metabase binary file of earlier IIS ver- sions before 6.0.
 File or folder specified in value except "SIS Common Store" under HKLM\SYSTEM\Cur-rentCon-trolSet\Control\BackupRestore\FilesNotToBackup All files/folders (recursively) Do not back up and restore Files and folders .
-For more information, see the link .
-XP W20- 03 System volume NTLDR The main boot loader.
+For more information, see XP W20- 03 System volume NTLDR The main boot loader.
 BOOT.INI Contains boot configuration (if missing, NTLDR will default to \Windows on the first partition of the first hard drive).
 NTDETECT.COM Required for boot- ing an NT- based OS.
 Detects basic hard- ware inform- ation needed for a suc- cessful boot.
-Vista and later Root folder of system volume boot Boot folder for Windows. bootmgr Windows boot man- ager file.
-EFI\Mi- crosoft\Boot Used for EFI boot. %SystemRoot%\SYSTEM32\ LogFiles\WMI\RTB- ackup Stores ETW trace files (extension .etl) for real time event trace sessions. config\RegBack Backup of current registry table.
-Win- 8 and later System volume swapfile.sys System controller file, normally around 256 MB.
-It is used by Metro style applications that do not fit the traditional paging characteristics (such as usage pattern, growth, space reservation) of pagefile.sys.
+Vista and later Root folder of system volume boot Boot folder for Windows. bootmgr EFI\Mi- crosoft\Boot boot manager file.
+Used for EFI boot. %SystemRoot%\SYSTEM32\ LogFiles\WMI\RTB-ackup Stores ETW trace files sions. config\RegBack Backup of current registry table.
+Win- 8 and later System volume swapfile.sys System controller file, nor- mally around 256 MB.
+It is used by Metro style applic- ations that do not fit the tra- ditional paging char- acteristics (such as usage pat- tern, growth, space reser- vation) of page- file.sys.
 BOOTNXT Used to boot from OS, other than Windows 8.
 Created when enabling the startup options, and updated by Windows.